swbuehler/stevenwatsonbuehler.github.io/colophon.md

 - The aforementioned Acer Chromebook 11 (CB3-111) that's approaching end of support.

-- The aforementioned HP Envy Note 8&Prime Windows tablet with a Lenovo active pen and keyboard folio.
+- The aforementioned HP Envy Note Model 5003 Windows tablet with a Lenovo active pen and keyboard folio (Model 5002 doesn't include the keyboard folio and pen).

 - A brother DSMobile 920DW mobile duplex scanner and an HP OfficeJet Pro 8600 Plus for going paperless, although I'm using my phone's camera more often for the same purpose.